factorial-eth-denver/docs/faq.md

     - Utility Consumers (Users)
         - end-users consuming utilities provided by resource providers
         - they will pay fee/tax related to their corresponding utilities they consumed
-- FTR token stakers will have the governance rights to decide revenue distribution
+- FCT token stakers will have the governance rights to decide revenue distribution

 </details>